-In rural areas, how many dogs you keep is pretty much your own business, as long as the dogs aren't a nuisance to the neighbors.
-But many cities now restrict the number of dogs per household to just two or three.
-The rules usually apply to adult dogs and don't count puppies that are less than a certain age, usually eight weeks to four months or so.
+In rural areas, how many dogs you keep on your property is pretty much your own business, as long as the dogs aren't a nuisance to the neighbors.
+But many cities restrict the number of dogs per household.
+Below, we'll discuss:

 As one court upholding such an ordinance put it, "too many dogs in too small a space may produce noise, odor and other conditions adverse to the best interests of the community as a whole."
 (Zagaris v.
 City of Whitehall, 594 N.E.2d 129 (Ohio App.
 1991).)

-You may wonder how these rules are enforced.
-After all, animal control officials don't go door to door taking a dog census.
+Wondering how these rules are enforced?
+Animal control officials certainly don't go door to door taking a dog census.
 They rely, for the most part, on complaints or chance observation.
-So as a practical matter, someone who has more dogs than is allowed under the law is likely to get in trouble only if the dogs cause problems and a neighbor complains.
+So as a practical matter, someone who has more dogs than is allowed under the law is likely to get into trouble only if the dogs cause problems and a neighbor complains.

 Court challenges to ordinances limiting the number of dogs one can keep almost always fail.
 This is due to longstanding legal precedent recognizing the power of state and local governments to regulate residents' health, safety, and general welfare.

 There are a few exceptions, however.
 The Georgia Supreme Court found a county ordinance unconstitutional because it didn't include the criteria that a dog owner had to satisfy in order to get a permit for keeping more than four dogs.
 (Foster v.
 State, No. S00A2054 (Sup.
 Ct.
 Ga., March 19, 2001).)

 The moral: First, find out your city's rules.
 Going to its website and searching for "dogs" will usually turn up the information you need, or if not, you could call an actual person.